tolecnal/PS-Route53changeContactInformation/README.md

 # PS-Route53changeContactInformation
-PS-Route53changeContactInformation

 ## Introduction

 This PowerShell script enables you to change the contact information of a hosted zone in AWS Route 53.

-It relies on the following AWS modules:
+It relies on the following AWS PowerShell modules:
 - AWS.Tools.Common
 - AWS.Tools.Route53
 - AWS.Tools.Route53Domains